Customer Group Guide

 By default, when you create customer groups, customers will NOT be able to see your content pages.
 You may notice that when you enable customer groups, your Information widget or footer links disappear, or content pages may redirect to the home page.
 You will need to make sure that each content page has customer groups selected for it.

-- Click on Site Content (left-hand menu) and click on View Pages
+- Click on Site Content > View Pages

 - Edit one of your pages

 - You will see a Customer Group box.
 Select all the groups that can view this page (to select multiple groups, hold down the CTRL key and click each group name).

 - When done, click Save, then repeat for all your other pages.

 - Note: Any time you add a new page, you will need to be sure to edit that page and select the customer groups that can view it.
 You will also need to do this anytime you add a new customer group.